Mvwestbury/AncientGenomicsWorkshop25/README.md

 The paired end output fastq of interest will end in _s1.fq.gz _s2.fq.gz

-* Map reads using the script availabe in this github `Ancient_mapping_PE.sh 3 .
+* Map reads using the script availabe in this github

+`Ancient_mapping_PE.sh 3 .
 NamCroc Mapping ../Crocuta_scaffold1.fasta 30 0.01`

-Check for damage (mapdamage output)
+Check for damage to see if it has worked (mapdamage output)

 * Downsample and index final bam file

 `samtools view -s 0.2 -o NamCroc.rmdup.sort_RG_0.2.bam NamCroc.rmdup.sort_RG.bam`

 `samtools index NamCroc.rmdup.sort_RG.bam`